 St. Patrick’s Day may be one of the most popular holidays in Ireland and the US, but many people don’t know its traditions.
 Learn more about the Irish feast day and get ready for some celebrating!

 Most of us are well aware of the modern-day traditions that make up St. Patrick’s Day.
 However, the story behind this Irish holiday is a lot less well known!
-In fact, much has changed since the days of the Irish missionary who was known as Saint Patrick.
+In fact, much has changed since the days of the Irish missionary, known as Saint Patrick.
 While he may have spread Christianity and informed people about the Holy Trinity, there’s more to this day than history.
 Share your own traditions on your favorite family app!

 What Is the History of St. Patrick’s Day?

 The first St. Patrick’s Day celebration took place in the year 1631 on March 17th.
-It was started as a feast day to celebrate the Patron Saint of Ireland who lived in the 5th century.
+It was started as a feast day to celebrate the Patron Saint of Ireland, who lived in the 5th century.

 As the story goes, Saint Patrick was born as Maewyn Succat in Roman Britain in the 4th century.
 He was kidnapped at the age of 16 and taken to Ireland as a slave.
 He escaped capture, only to return in 432 to convert the Irish people to Christianity.
 His name, Patrick, comes from the name he took on when he became a priest.
 He passed away on March 17, 461 what established the famous holiday’s date.